 Here are two reasons why the ratings you get at work aren’t objective:

 - Managers are biased like everyone else.
 There are easy graders and hard graders.
-Some want detail; others want a summary, etc.

 - It’s usually easy to identify excellent performance and poor performance – the extremes.
 But it can be difficult to identify best overall performance from among the remaining employees.
 As an article from McKinsey Quarterly puts it: